Noah-Huppert/squad-up/README.md

     - If you just created the database container it should already be running so you can skip this step.
     - Otherwise run `make db-start`.
-        - This command starts the database Docker container we created previously.
+        - This command starts the database Docker container we created previously in Setup step 1.
 - 2. Start Golang server.
     - You have to restart the server every single time you make a change to any file that is not a static asset.
-        - So changing pretty much anything in the `/client` directory doesn't require a restart but anything is the `/server` directory does.
+        - So changing pretty much anything in the `/client` directory doesn't require a restart but anything in the `/server` directory does.
     - Run `make app-run`
         - This runs the Golang server from the entry point `/server/main.go`.